-As the programme has no internship, offering other opportunities for work-based learning would be advantageous.
+Offering other opportunities for work-based learning would be advantageous.
 Emerging strategic partnerships and improving relations with employers which have been discussed during the presentations might be a way of facilitating such developments.

 2.2 Practical training

 Practical training is limited as there are no work-based courses.
 Moreover, we found only rare examples of integrating practice into the learning of students.
 This tended to be limited to guest speakers, visits and some classroom-based case study material.